Younes-Charfaoui/JavaFX-Bundle/README.md

 ````

 #### 3- Pass the Bundle
-In the final step, you can simply pass this object in the 2nd parameter of the `load`
+In the pre-final step, you can directly pass this object in the 2nd parameter of the `load`
 function from the `FXMLLoader` like this:

 ```java